debatanu-thakur/neighbourhood-map-es6/README.md

 ```

 ## Setup
-This project is completed using `ECMASCRIPT 2015` version and has been build using `webpack 2`.

 Please follow the steps to load the application and run it in your browser:

 1. `git clone` the solution to your local machine.
-2. Once inside the repo directory `yarn` and install all the dependency packages
+2. Once inside the repo directory `yarn` and install all the dependency packages.
-3. Then `npm run build` for starting the dev environment
+3. Then `npm run build` for starting the dev environment.
 The site is now running in `http://localhost:8700`.
 Please make sure that the port is not used by anything else.
 4. For production deployment, run `npm run prod`.
 All the files are now in `dist` folder and are ready to be hosted.
 ```